Mitchboo/XojoiOSWrapper/README.md

 Will grow with future contributions ...

-See https://github.com/sbeardsl/xojoGestures for a module from Stephen J. Beardslee which brings gesture support.
+See https://github.com/kingj5/iOSKit for the iOSKit series of classes by Jason King See https://github.com/sbeardsl/xojoGestures for a module from Stephen J. Beardslee which brings gesture support.
 See https://github.com/UBogun/Xojo-iosLib from Ulrich Bogun for extended modules and classes.